 A high scoring applicant will be able to show the impact of their career to date and have a clear career path planned towards research independence.

-Reviewers will refer to the following application questions when assessing this criterion:
+Reviewers will refer to the application questions as indicated in the table below when assessing this criterion.
+Note that this criterion is only assessed by peer reviewers.